arepetti/Tinkwell/Documentation/CLI.md

 ## Common Arguments

 These arguments are common to most commands.
+In the synopsis they're omitted and if available you'll see `[...shared...]`.

 **`--machine=<machine name>`**